2DegreesInvesting/pin-azure/03_pin-timestamped-data.md

 ## A data admin creates a timestamped pin.

-Setup the two things that vary: the dataset itself and the dataset name.
+Here I’m setting the few parameters that vary: the dataset itself and the dataset name.

 ``` r
 x <- mtcars